liweiz/codeLearningExamples/README.md

 # codeLearningExamples

+## What's this about?

 My second try on learning JS since late 2013.
+Basically I restarted with just a little notions left from last time.
+The goal here is to learn a certain style of JS code writing and learn ES6 with react.js and redux as the tool set.

+My first attempt back in late 2013 included skimming some books: the good part, eloquent JS... and trying node.js.

-# File learning path:
+## File learning path:

 **20150701_redux_todomvc**